User37som/libbitcoin/bx-fetch-stealth.md

 This command supports [configuration settings](Configuration-Settings).

 The number of transactions matching a given prefix will increase over time.

+Changes to the stealth protocol are ongoing, and may invalidate the results below.
 ### Example 1
 ```sh
 $ bx fetch-stealth 101010